- Community Projects & Initiatives

 A Valley Water District Project that is earthquake retrofitting of Anderson Dam to improve reliability and safety.

 Various information on broadband related issues and matters impacting Morgan Hill.

 Project status reports with summary information regarding current development in Morgan Hill

-The Santa Clara Valley Transportation Authority (VTA); through funding from the Metropolitan Transportation Commission, initiated a Community-Based Transportation Plan.
-VTA is conducting outreach for the land; in partnership with the City of Morgan Hill and the Morgan Hill Chamber of Commerce.
+The Santa Clara Valley Transportation Authority (VTA); through funding from the Metropolitan Transportation Commission, initiated a Community-Based Transportation Plan, report completed May 2021.

 - High Speed Rail

 The California High Speed Rail Authority is the State Agency responsible for the planning, design, and construction of the California High Speed Rail system intended to connect the San Francisco Bay Area to Los Angeles, then eventually from Sacramento to San Diego.

 - Inspections Before Property Sale

 The City has adopted two new ordinances requiring inspections before sale of property effective June 1, 2022.

 For employees and businesses in Morgan Hill, there is no local ordinance for minimum wage.
 The minimum wage in Morgan Hill is based on the State of California minimum wage.